Lunexa-Project/LXAblock/readme.md

 **note**: You need lunexad running in your computer for LXAexplorer to work, unless you are using a remote daemon.

 ### Running with a remote daemon
-Use `LXAexplorer --daemon <Remote daemon address>` to start LXAexplorer with a remote node.
+Use `lunexablock --daemon <Remote daemon address>` to start LXAexplorer with a remote node.
 If you wish to use Tor to connect to the remote daemon, start LXAexplorer with:
-`LXAexplorer --proxy socks5://127.0.0.1:9050 --daemon <Remote daemon address>`
+`lunexablock --proxy socks5://127.0.0.1:9050 --daemon <Remote daemon address>`

 ## Compiling from source
 You need Go and Git installed to compile LXAexplorer.